 Along with cores, the frequency of the CPU is also an essential feature for gamers.
 Most passionate people require it up to 3.8GHz and above.
 The lower speed affects your performance, and you will get irritated and will not enjoy your time.
 Always check the details given in the processor’s box so, you can match a better option with your system hardware.

 Thermal Design Power

 Gamers need to focus on the heat structure intensity of a CPU.
 It is because gaming programming can be entirely requesting, making your CPU heat up rather rapidly and reliably.
 It would help if you had a cooling system that can satisfactorily deal with the requirements.
 And ensure that your components don’t overheat.

 Home users do not require an intensive processor as compared to business users and gamers.
 A moderate price CPU can easily handle their needs.
 But still, they need to check the three most compatible components in the processor.

 CPU Socket Compatibility

 The socket must be compatible when we talk about it so, it is directly related to the motherboard.
-For home users, it is not advice able to select CPU; first, we suggest the best combination of motherboard and CPU can give you an incredible experience.
+For home users, it is not advised able to select a CPU; first, we suggest the best combination of motherboard and CPU can give you an incredible experience.

 3- Processor For Small Business Users